 First, make sure you and your fiancé are on the same page.
-Have you always dreamed of a small intimate wedding, or a huge bash?
+Have you always dreamed of a small intimate wedding or a huge bash?

 Do you envision a guest list of 30 or 300?

-Who Has to be There?
+Who Has to Be There?

 Who Isn't Welcome?

-- people who tend to drink too much, especially if you're not close to them anyway
+- People who tend to drink too much, especially if you're not close to them anyway

-- business acquaintances
+- Business acquaintances

-If your parents are paying the bill, you should talk to them about how many people they want to invite – some sensitive negotiation may be necessary here if they have 100 people, but you wanted to have a small wedding or vice versa.
+If your parents are paying the bill, you should talk to them about how many people they want to invite.
+Some sensitive negotiation may be necessary here if they have 100 people, but you wanted to have a small wedding or vice versa.
 If you and your fiancé are paying, or everyone's chipping in, sensitivity is still in order but it will probably be easier for you to call the shots.

 What Can You Afford?

 Once you've set your budget, be realistic.
 How many people can you afford to invite?
 Ask yourself if it's more important to have lots of people, or to pamper a smaller amount of people with an elegant meal with all the trimmings?
-Remember that no matter what your style, each extra person will add to your bottom line – if you're on a tight budget, a smaller wedding is probably the way to go.
+Remember that no matter what your style, each extra person will add to your bottom line.
+If you're on a tight budget, a smaller wedding is probably the way to go.

-Dividing the Invites
+Dividing the Wedding Invites

-Once you've got these preliminary questions out of the way, and decided where you're having both the ceremony and reception, you'll know about how many guests you want to invite.
+Once you've got these preliminary questions out of the way and have decided where you're having both the ceremony and reception, you'll know how many guests you want to invite.
 The next step is deciding how many invitations to give to each of your parents.
 Traditionally, the invitations are split evenly between the two families.
 However, if the bride and groom share the same group of friends, you may choose to give each of your parents a third of the invitations, reserving a third for yourselves.